 Prime Time in the Vegas Strip Clubs is Later than in Other Cities

-Las Vegas strip clubs are on a late schedule compared to strip clubs in most other cities.
-Prime time in the Vegas clubs—by which I mean the hours when you’ll find the greatest number of lap dancers working the floor and generally the best performances on stage—is from 1:00 am to 3:00 am.
+Las Vegas’ best strip clubs are on a late schedule compared to strip clubs in most other cities.
+Prime time in the Vegas clubs—when you’ll find the greatest number of lap dancers and generally the best stage shows—is from 11:00 pm to 3:00 am.

-If you show up at pretty much any Vegas strip club at 10 to 11 pm, don’t be surprised if the audience doesn’t fill the club and you see a smaller number of dancers than the TVO club review told you to expect.
-That’s because half the club’s dancers are still in the dressing room chatting and putting their make-up on.
+There are benefits to arriving earlier, including deals on drinks and dances and a more relaxed atmosphere.
+See below.
+But if you show up at pretty much any Vegas strip club before 9 pm, don’t be surprised if the audience doesn’t fill the club and you see a smaller number of dancers than we told you to expect.
+That’s because half the club’s dancers are still in the dressing room putting their make-up on.

-Las Vegas is a town that comes alive in the wee hours, more so than any other city in the country.
-There are a number of reasons for this.
-First and foremost, Nevada is the only state in the U.S. that allows the on-premises sale and consumption of alcoholic beverages 24/7/365.
-There’s no “last call for alcohol” in any bar or nightclub in Nevada unless an establishment elects to shut down its bar service voluntarily.
+Las Vegas comes alive in the wee hours, more so than any other city in the country.
+First, the town is always full of visitors on vacation who are in the mood to party.
+Second, Nevada is the only state in the U.S. that allows the on-premises sale and consumption of alcohol 24/7/365.
+There’s no “last call for alcohol” until the last customer leaves.

-Nevada is also one of few jurisdictions anywhere in the world where public drunkenness is 100% legal and where state law prohibits local jurisdictions from making public inebriation a crime.
+Nevada is also one of few jurisdictions in the world where public drunkenness is 100% legal.

-In most cities, the majority of the work force gets off between 3:00 pm and 6:00 pm–rush hour–a time when the local bars see a slew of customers coming in to unwind with a drink or two (or 3 or 4).
-But in Vegas a huge chunk of the work force is employed on swing shift in casinos or hospitality-related businesses like restaurants.
+In most cities, the bulk of the work force gets off between 3:00 pm and 6:00 pm, a time when the local bars see a slew of customers coming in to unwind with a drink or two.
+But in Vegas a huge chunk of the work force is employed on swing shift in casinos or restaurants.

 The Vegas swing shift ends between midnight and 3:00 am.
 So, that’s when the night clubs and bars (including strip clubs) really come alive.

-Vegas strip clubs that have special events like feature dancers often advertise these events as starting at 10 pm, 11 pm, or midnight, but you shouldn’t be surprised if the event doesn’t actually get going until closer to 1 am.
+Vegas strip clubs that have special events like feature dancers often advertise these events as starting at 10-11 pm, but don’t be surprised if the event doesn’t actually get going until after midnight.

-So, if you’re looking for the biggest crowds, best stage shows and greatest selection of top-end dancers in the Vegas strip clubs, the wee hours of the morning are your best bet.
+So, if you’re looking for the biggest crowds, best stage shows and greatest selection of top-end dancers in the Vegas strip clubs, come at 10-11 pm and stay late.

-But, late night isn’t always the best time strategy for everyone.
+But, late night isn’t the best time strategy for everyone.

 The Benefits of Coming Early to the Vegas Strip Clubs

-I am usually one of the customers you will find at 10 or 11 pm—or even earlier—in my favorite Vegas strip clubs, large or small.
+I am usually one of the customers you will find at 9 pm—or even earlier—in my favorite Vegas strip clubs.
 Here’s why.

-Showing up before the big crowds arrive puts you in an excellent position for getting the best selection of available lap dancers in the major Vegas strip clubs.
-What good is it to spot that dancer across the room who is exactly your type, if there’s virtually no chance she’ll make it to your side of the packed club before she’s snapped up by someone else?
+Showing up before the big crowds arrive puts you in an excellent position for getting the best available lap dancers in the club.
+What good is it to spot that dancer across the room who is exactly your type, if there’s virtually no chance she’ll make it to your table before she’s snapped up by someone else?

-And dancers who come to work earlier at the clubs usually pay a lower stage fee to the club.
-That means they don’t have to sell so hard just to get in the black for the evening, and that tends to make the hustle factor a lot lower earlier in the evening.
+And dancers who come to work earlier usually pay a lower stage fee to the club.
+That means they don’t have to sell so hard to get in the black for the evening—they can relax and flirt a while.

-Earlier in the evening, the dancers are relaxed.
-Their feet aren’t hurting yet from those awful shoes.
+Earlier in the evening, the dancers are fresh and charming and natural.
+Their feet aren’t hurting yet from the shoes.
 They haven’t been turned down a dozen times for lap dances yet, or had rude customers insult their looks.
-They’re fresh and charming and natural.

 The lower-stage-fee enticement also tends to eliminate the first-string/second-string effect in Vegas.
 Dancers who start early tend to stay on into the peak hours, and dancers who start late tend to stay on until the early morning hours.
 Both sets of dancers are peak-hour worthy.
 They just have different starting-time and stage-fee preferences.

-And even if you see fewer dancers in the room than at peak hours when you arrive, you can be sure you will see a lot more dancers in the room and on stage before you leave.
+And even if you see fewer dancers in the room when you first arrive, you can be sure you will see a lot more dancers in the room and on stage before you leave.

 So there’s no reason not to come to a Vegas strip club early if that’s what you prefer.
-Just understand that the party will just be getting underway, and don’t read anything into it.
+Understand that the party will just be getting underway, and don’t read anything into it.